AnuragKoushal/Professional_Certifications/README.md

 # 📜 Professional Certifications

-This repository serves as a **central hub** for all my professional certifications across **Cloud, AI, Data, and Technology domains**.
+This repository serves as a **central hub** for all my professional certifications across **Cloud, Gen AI, Data, and Technology domains**.

 ## 🎓 Certifications